+Calculators Wanted Advertising Articles Links

 The Compucorp 250-1 Bond Trader Calculator

-The 200-series calculators use the same mechanical construction, and all of the circuit boards were the same other than the memory (ROM/RAM) boards.
+The 200-series calculators used the same mechanical construction, and all of the circuit boards were the same other than the memory (ROM/RAM) boards.
 These calculators focused mainly on getting Compucorp calculators into the financial applications realm.
 The 200-series machines retained the desktop, AC-powered form-factor of the 100-series machines, and continued to use either Nixie tube numeric displays, or Seiki/EPSON drum-type impact printers.
 A wide range of models made up the 200-series, including the 250 and 250-1 Bond Trader (used in financial market trading applications) machines; the 260, 261, and 263 Accountant calculators; the model 271 and 275 Banker calculators; the model 280, 281, and 285 Financier (with loan/mortgage type functions); and the model 291, and 295 Treasurer machines.
 Most all of the programmable 200-Series machines were offered with extended memory, which doubled the amount of program/memory storage space available.
 This upgrade involved simply plugging in an different memory board.
 The models which came from the factory with this extended memory added an "E" at the end of the model number.
 For example, a Model 275 Banker with extended memory would be designated a Model 275E Banker.

 The Compucorp 275 Banker Calculator

-During 1972, while Compucorp's and its OEM customers were busily selling the 100 & 200-series machines, engineering was working on the next generation of Compucorp calculators.
-A new chipset was designed, taking advantage of increased levels of integration avaialble through Compucorp's primary chip fabricator, AMI.
+During 1972, while Compucorp was busily selling the 100 & 200-series machines, engineering was working on the next generation of Compucorp calculators.
+A new chipset was designed, taking advantage of rather dramatically increased levels of integration avaialble through Compucorp's primary chip fabricator, AMI.
 The new design ended up reducing the number of chips required to build a high-end programmable calculator from around 37 large-scale chips to as few as 20, including ROM and RAM.
 This new chipset would provide a more powerful instruction set, as well as a larger memory address space to support larger end-user programs in the calculators built with the chipset.
 Tom Scuitto, who had left Wyle Laboratories in 1966 (after the development work on the Wyle Labs WS-01 and WS-02 calculators had been completed) to sail around the world with his family, had returned from his trip, and provided consulting to Compucorp to help with the development of the new chipset.
 This chipset was called the "ACL" chipset.
 The ACL chipset was used in the 2nd generation of Compucorp and OEM partners' calculators.
 The ACL chipset was initially fabricated by AMI, but later, Texas Instruments was added as a second source to AMI, both for additional production capacity, as well as to safeguard Compucorp from any problem with AMI being a single source for their bread and butter, as well as creating some competition to help keep the IC costs under control.
 The chips made by TI had "TCL" part numbers.
 One interesting thing to note is that the Texas Instruments-made chips have different pinouts than the AMI-made "ACL" chips, though logically they are identical to the AMI chips.
 The pinout of the chip was determined by the chip design, and the AMI and TI designs were different enough that the pinouts varied between the two manufacturers.
 Compucorp's circuit boards were designed so that either maker's chip could be used, with different mounting locations for the TI- and AMI-made chips.
-Along with the pinout differences, the Texas Instruments-made chips also drew less power than their AMI-made counterparts, making the TI chips a preference for use in portable, battery-powered calclator applications.
+Along with the pinout differences, the Texas Instruments-made chips also drew less power than their AMI-made counterparts, making the TI chips a preference for use in future portable, battery-powered calclator applications.

 The ACL chipset consisted of eight different chips, designated ACL/TCL 01 through ACL/TCL 08.
 The ACL 01 chip was primarily involved with driving the Seiko Seikosha (EPSON) line printer used in the printing models of calculators.
 At this point, it isn't clear if Texas Instruments produced a version of the ACL 01 chip.
 The ACL/TCL 08 chip was used in display-type calculators to drive a multiplexed seven-segment display panel, and was not used in the printing calculators.
-The ACL/TCL 02 chip performed the function of scanning the keyboard of the calculator, debouncing the keyboard switch closures, and translating keypresses into keycodes representing the keypress, as well as providing an input interface for external devices such as a punched card reader or magnetic cassette interface that could load or store programs into to the calculator's memory.
+The ACL/TCL 02 chip performed the function of scanning the keyboard of the calculator, debouncing the keyboard switch closures, and translating keypresses into keycodes representing the keypress, as well as providing an input interface for external devices such as a punched card reader or magnetic cassette interface that could load or store programs into/from to the calculator's memory.
 The ACL/TCL 03 chip primarily functioned as the memory interface for the processing engine of the calculator.
 It would manage memory adddressing, reading microcode from microcode read-only memory(ROM), reading and writing data to/from the random access memory(RAM) as well as including some of the timing circuitry for generating memory refresh cycles when dynamic memory chips are used for RAM.
 The four-chip combination of ACL/TCL 04, 05, 06, 07 chips formed the processing engine of the chipset, including microcode decode and sequencing(04), index register and index adder(05), data routing and main adder(06), and control logic for the ACL/TCL 06 chip(07).
-These four chips combined to form the basis of what was essentially a complete 8-bit microcoded CPU, with performance and capabity that well exceeded that of Intel's 8008 single-chip eight-bit microprocessor.
+These four chips combined to form the basis of what was essentially a complete 8-bit microcoded CPU, with performance and capabity that well exceeded that of Intel's new 8008 single-chip eight-bit microprocessor.

 Micro-photograph of the Texas Instruments-made TCL-07 and TCL-04 Chips